 Indeed, these economists, and many others, have found that overall tax burden, and in particular individual income tax rates, are closely linked to state economic growth and migration trends.
-In particular, eight states have no individual income tax; and have typically been among the fastest growing.
+Eight states have no individual income tax; and have typically been among the fastest growing.

 I'll go a step further: reducing taxes on all businesses and families is far more conducive to state economic growth than targeted businesses incentives through grants, loans, or targeted tax breaks, and broader "economic development" spending.
-Giving every business owner and family opportunity to keep more of their money has been shown to be more effective and have a greater "multiplier" than government picking winners and losers.
+Giving every business owner and family opportunity to keep more of their money is more effective and have a greater "multiplier" than government picking winners and losers.

-Pennsylvania's income tax-with a relatively low flat rate and few exemptions and deductions is a strength.
-Still, counting local income taxes, our overall income tax collections are relatively high, and taxpayers would benefit from combining classes of income.
+Pennsylvania's income tax-with a low flat rate and few exemptions and deductions-is a strength.
+Still, counting local income taxes, our overall income tax collections are high, and taxpayers would benefit from combining classes of income.